Miguel-Escobar/DeepLearningHOI/dl_hoi/algos/README.md

+# The following is the original README.md file from the Loss of Plasticity in Deep Continual Learning repo:

-# Implementation of Continual Backpropagation
+## Implementation of Continual Backpropagation
 This directory contains different implementations of continual backpropagation.
 The results in the paper for feed-forward, convolutional, and residual networks in the paper are generated using `cbp.py,`
 `convCBP.py,` `res_gnt.py` respectively.